danikaze/controller-overlay/README.md

 First version is just a PoC (_Proof of Concept_) where the shown controls are what **I** find interesting to show for **Elite Dangerous**, and the bindings are the ones I use with my **X-56**, so every value is harcoded.

-However, bindings are configurable by changing [controller-definitions.ts](src/controller-definitions.ts) file and rebuilding the project.
+However, bindings are configurable by changing the [config file](src/elite.ts) and rebuilding the project.

 ## Rebuilding